-- Thailand. - 9.
-The Company was awarded World Best Employer 2108 from the survey conducted by Forbes, ranking No. 5 in Thailand and No. 84 worldwide. - 10.
+- 8. The Company was selected as a member of the Thailand Sustainability Index (THSI) 2018 initiated by the Stock Exchange of Thailand. - The Company was awarded World Best Employer 2108 from the survey conducted by Forbes, ranking No. 5 in Thailand and No. 84 worldwide. - 10.
 The Company received 4 stars or Very Good CG Scoring from the Corporate Governance Report (CGR) of Thai Listed Companies 2018.